ambientelivre/saiku-fix/README.md

 Bug Fix:
 - Export data to Excel / XLS.
-- Export data to PDF.
+- Export data to Experimental PDF.
 - Export graphics to PDF and PNG.
 - Updated batik, cda, cpf and cpk libraries.